gitbong/gblog/README.md

 # gblog
+It's always difficult to debug Html5 on your mobile phone.
+If you still use "alert" then you can try this utility.
-help you to print debug log on your mobile browser
+This utility can help you to print debug log on your mobile phone browser.

 ##How to use
 1. Include with a script tag, make sure that you include jquery/zepto before include gblog.js;